-Sometimes treatments for cancer can cause temporary or permanent changes in speech, communication, swallowing, or cognitivie skills.
+Sometimes treatments for cancer can cause temporary or permanent changes in speech, communication, swallowing, or cognitive skills.
 Through retraining or the use of prosthetic devices, these effects can often be minimized or, in some instances, reversed.

 City of Hope’s Speech and Language Pathologists are experts at restoring speech to patients who have undergone a variety of surgical and reconstructive procedures.
 They provide training in the most up to date techniques for alternative speech, including a variety of voice prostheses.